meetoseh/backend/docs/redis/keys.md

         journey_time: float
         created_at: float
     ```

     where the data is described in detail under [../db/journey_events.md](../db/journey_events.md).

 -   `ps:entitlements:purge`: used to indicate than any cached information on entitlements for a
     given user should be purged.
 The body of the message should be formatted as if by the
     trivial serialization of the following:

     ```py
     class EntitlementsPurgePubSubMessage:
         user_sub: str
         min_checked_at: float
     ```

     used [here](../../users/lib/entitlements.py).
 It can be assumed that the redis cache
     has already been purged prior to this message being sent, so this is primarily for
     purging the diskcache (if any) on receiving instances.

+-   `ps:journey_subcategory_view_stats`: used to fill all backend instances local cache for the
+    key `journey_subcategory_view_stats:{unix_date}` whenever any one of them produces it in
+    response to a request.
+The body of the message should be interpreted in bytes, where the
+    first 4 bytes are the unix date number as a big-endian 32-bit unsigned integer, and
+    the remainder is the utf-8 encoded response.